abhijithvijayan/dotfiles/README.md

 ## VS Code

-My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) with [Night Owl](https://github.com/sdras/night-owl-vscode-theme)(customised) editor theme by Sarah Drasner and
+My main editor of choice is [VS Code](https://github.com/Microsoft/vscode) with [Night Owl](https://github.com/sdras/night-owl-vscode-theme)(customised a.k.a atlantic-night-owl) editor theme by Sarah Drasner and
 [Dank Mono](https://dank.sh/) font by Phil Plückthun

 Configs I use for it can be seen [here](vscode/).
 And [here](vscode/vs-code-extensions) is a list of extensions I use.